Back to news

 The popular take is that Flash sweeps the board: cheaper on input and output, higher on every benchmark, and carrying a context window many times larger.
 The reality is more modest.

 On price, the direction is right even if the specific numbers above are wrong.
-At the rates the trackers actually report, Flash ($1.50 / $9.00 per 1M tokens) is meaningfully cheaper than GPT-5.5 ($5.00 / $30.00 per 1M tokens) on both input and output (Source: LLM Stats, GPT-5.5 Instant rates).
+At the rates the trackers actually report, Flash ($1.50 / $9.00 per 1M tokens) is meaningfully cheaper than GPT-5.5 ($5.00 / $30.00 per 1M tokens) on both input and output (Source: LLM Stats, GPT-5.5 Instant rates (opens in a new tab)).
 So if your decision comes down to running cost, Flash is the cheaper engine.
 That part stands.

 The benchmark sweep does not stand, because we couldn't confirm the benchmark scores at all.
 And the context-window gap, the most dramatic claim in the table, is built on an error.
 More on that next.